Okay, let’s start with the obvious. I’m a liberal, intellectual, communist, media-elite, Jew-bastard from San Francisco.

 3. He believes it all.

-People always ask me if I think Glenn Beck is lying or if he really believes what he’s saying.
+People have asked me if I think Glenn Beck is lying or if he really believes what he’s saying.

 Of course nobody can know another persons’ mind, but I think he genuinely believes everything he says.
 If it turns out the whole thing is an act, then he deserves an Oscar, Emmy and a Grammy just for good measure.